Lelouch-Lamperouge-Code-Geass/Coursera/introduction to the Science of Psychology by Steve Joordens/Week 6.md

 Working memory is a cognitive system with a limited capacity that is responsible for temporarily holding information available for processing.[1]
 Working memory is important for reasoning and the guidance of decision-making and behavior.
 Working memory is often used synonymously with short-term memory, but some theorists consider the two forms of memory distinct, assuming that working memory allows for the manipulation of stored information, whereas short-term memory only refers to the short-term storage of information.
 Working memory is a theoretical concept central to cognitive psychology, neuropsychology, and neuroscience.

+# Mere-exposure effect

+The mere-exposure effect is a psychological phenomenon by which people tend to develop a preference for things merely because they are familiar with them.
+In social psychology, this effect is sometimes called the familiarity principle.
+The effect has been demonstrated with many kinds of things, including words, Chinese characters, paintings, pictures of faces, geometric figures, and sounds.
+In studies of interpersonal attraction, the more often a person is seen by someone, the more pleasing and likeable that person appears to be.